tomasfabian/ksqlDB.RestApi.Client-DotNet/README.md

 ### HttpClientFactory
 The constructor argument of `HttpClientFactory` was changed from `Uri` to `HttpClient`.
 The `IHttpClientFactory` is registered with `System.Net.Http.AddHttpClient` for better lifecycle management of the resources used by `HttpClients`.
-`HttpClientFactory` in this case should be probably renamed to `HttpClientProvider` or something similar, but I decided to avoid such a "big" breaking change.
+`IHttpClientFactory` in this case should be probably renamed to `IHttpClientProvider` or something similar, but I decided to avoid such a "big" breaking change.
 In case of too much confusion please let me know.

 This design decision was made based on the eBook ".NET Microservices Architecture for Containerized .NET Applications" to be able to take advantage of the AddHttpClient extension method.